of The Grand Conseil du Vin de Bordeaux

 Commanderies de Bordeaux

-Like real embassies for Bordeaux Wine, these groups are comprised of wine lovers and even wine professionals, who share the same enthusiasm and act as representatives for all the wines of Bordeaux in their city or country.
+Really like embassies for Bordeaux Wine, these groups are comprised of wine lovers and even wine professionals, who share the same enthusiasm and act as representatives for all the wines of Bordeaux in their city or country.

 Every year, The Grand Conseil du Vin de Bordeaux welcomes numerous Commandeurs who wish to improve their knowledge of Bordeaux wines.